 As for the rest of its specs, though, it really doesn’t look like there’s anything even vaguely “Ultra” about it to justify the name – which is perhaps why there’s no special “Ultra” logo on the accompanying product image of the card’s box like there is with the GTX 1650 Super.
 Instead, it seems likely that Nvidia will probably just pass this off as a regular GTX 1650, despite the fact it has a completely different GPU sitting at the heart of it.
 We won’t know for sure until Nvidia formally announce it.

-The real question, though, is whether the Ultra has the chops to finally topple the 4GB version of AMD’s stupendous RX 5500 XT, which is still my best graphics card for those on a tight budget.
+The real question, though, is whether the Ultra has the chops to finally topple the 4GB version of AMD’s stupendous RX 5500 XT, which is still the best graphics card for those on a tight budget.
 If I ever get my hands on a GTX 1650 Ultra sample, you can be sure I’ll let you know.